Bioconductor/coursehelper/README.md

 [InstanceType](https://aws.amazon.com/ec2/instance-types/) and generally you will want to have a [key pair set up](http://bioconductor.org/help/bioconductor-cloud-ami/#first-time-steps).
-Note: Becaues of new standards for AWS, there are limits to the number of instances per type.
+Note: Because of new standards for AWS, there are limits to the number of instances per type.
 We currently have requested an increased limit of 150 for the instance type m4.xlarge.
 If other types are needed, a limit increase will have to be submitted to AWS for approval.